-Business owners wanting to keep workers’ compensation costs down need to reduce compensable injuries among their employees.
+Business owners wanting to keep workers’ compensation costs down must reduce compensable employee injuries.
 One of the best ways to do that is to address risk exposures.
 To help you reduce injuries, we’ve compiled the six most common workplace injuries with tips on how to avoid them.

-This list is compiled from the most recent data available from the United States Bureau of Labor and Statistics (BLS).
-In 2021, employers reported 2.6 million nonfatal workplace injuries and illnesses—a decrease of 1.8% in 2020.
+This list is compiled from the most recent data from the United States Bureau of Labor and Statistics (BLS), which updates data on a biennial cadence.
+In 2023, private employers reported 2.6 million nonfatal injuries and illnesses, a significant decrease of 8.4% from 2022.

 1. Exposure to Harmful Substances or Environments